Hugh Aloysius Donohoe: Early life

 Born in San Francisco, California on June 28, 1905, Donohoe was educated at St. Patrick Seminary in Menlo Park, California, and at the Catholic University of America in Washington, D.C.

 Priesthood

 Donohoe was ordained to the priesthood on June 14, 1930 in San Francisco by Archbishop Edward Joseph Hanna.
 He then served as a professor at St. Patrick Seminary (1930 to 1942) and editor of The Monitor (1942 to 1947).
-He became known as a prominent Catholic labor activist.
+He became known as a prominent Catholic labor activist and opponent of abortion.

 Auxiliary Bishop of San Francisco

 On August 2, 1947, Donohoe was appointed as an auxiliary bishop of San Francisco and titular bishop of Taium by Pope Pius XII.
-He received his episcopal consecration at the Cathedral of Saint Mary of the Assumption in San Francisco on October 7, 1947, from Archbishop John Mitty, with Bishops James Sweeney and Thomas Connolly serving as co-consecrators.Donohoe was appointed in 1948 as rector of the Cathedral of Saint Mary.
+He received his episcopal consecration at the Cathedral of Saint Mary of the Assumption in San Francisco on October 7, 1947, from Archbishop John Mitty, with Bishops James Sweeney and Thomas Connolly serving as co-consecrators.
+Donohoe was appointed in 1948 as rector of the Cathedral of Saint Mary.